aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Advanced Options

 == Changelog ==

+= 4.2.5 =
+* Bugfix: Force refresh of statics data if previous load failed.

 = 4.2.3 =
 * Bugfix / Improvement: Statics are now loaded from the local cache, eliminating an AJAX call at page load.